apollo-elements/apollo-elements/docs/api/core/interfaces/element.md

      Thank you for your interest in Apollo Elements 😁
 ------------------------------------------------------------------------------------------ -->

-# Core >> Interfaces >> ApolloElement || 00

 Common base interface for Apollo Elements.
 Provides reactivity for `data`, `error`, `errors`, `loading`, and `variables` fields.

 ## Type Parameters

 Every implemention of `ApolloElement` takes either one or two type parameters.
 A single parameter is either a `TypedDocumentNode` or the operation's result type, in which case the variables type defaults to `OperationVariables`, which is an object of arbitrary string keys and unknown values.
 If you pass two parameters, the first is the operation's result type, the second is the operation's variables type.

 The following examples demonstrate passing type arguments to a query component.